Table of Contents

 - Bronze strings have a bright and vibrant sound with great projection.
 They are also the longest-lasting type of string, but they can be harsh on your fingers.
 Made from 80% copper and 20% zinc, they oxidize fairly quickly and lose their brightness sooner.

-- Aluminum bronze strings are a combination of aluminum and bronze.
+- Aluminum bronze strings are also nice.
+They are a combination of aluminum and bronze.
 They have a bright tone with good projection and are ideal for strumming.
-They also have a long lifespan and are more corrosion-resistant.
+A long lifespan and corrosion-resistant come along with them.

-- Brass strings have a bright tone that stands out.
+- Brass has a bright tone that stands out.
 They can be so cutting that they should only be used on full-bodied acoustic guitars.
-Otherwise, they tend to make smaller guitars sound very tinny.
+Otherwise, they tend to make smaller instruments sound very tinny.
 They have great projection and are perfect for darker-sounding models.

 - Silk-and-steel strings create a softer touch that is easy on the fingers.
 They have a warm tone and are great for fingerstyle playing.
 They also last a long time and resist corrosion.

-The classical guitar doesn’t have as many options as the other two types.
+The classical guitar doesn’t have as many options as the others.
 They are quite different in build and material and are pretty unique.
 They do offer the same wrap design on heavier strings.
 It might consist of different materials.